 "There were times, I admit, when I felt like throwing my hat up in the air, Mary Tyler Moore style.
 Finally, I was something.
 Except — wait — I had been something before, too!
 I had been a writer, an activist, an actress.
 I had loved Patti LuPone, kale chips, nail polish colors that were 'too young' for me.
 Why didn’t anyone notice?
 Why didn’t they care?
 More importantly, why did they care now?"

-You may feel exposed.
 To be overweight is to be overlooked, and never is that more apparent than when you lose weight and are suddenly cast into the societal spotlight.
 "It's only a theory," Chapman told us, "but I do believe that those of us who have worn fat suits are also people who feel things in a heightened way, thus leading us into those suits.
 Without my fat layer, I don't have a place to hide," she added.

-You will have to face your demons.
-If food was your go-to source of comfort in times of stress, you may need to find new ways of dealing with your emotions and the underlying issues that were causing your stress in the first place.
+food was your go-to source of comfort in times of stress, you may need to find new ways of dealing with your emotions and the underlying issues that were causing your stress in the first place.
 If you suffered from depression or anxiety before you lost weight, that won't simply disappear as the pounds fall away.
 As a psychotherapist, it didn't surprise David Ezell to learn that he was self-medicating with food.
 "Nonetheless, I had to heal those underlying issues before I could lose weight and keep it off," Ezell told us of his 83-pound weight loss.

-You will sleep better.
 Research shows that the incidence of sleep apnea, the condition characterized by the breathing disruptions that interrupt sleep as often as 30 times each hour, is as high as 45 percent for people who are overweight or obese.
 As you lose weight, your likelihood for experiencing sleep disruptions decreases.
 That, coupled with the fact that many people who lose weight increase their daily allotment of exercise, and it's no wonder that those who have lost weight report getting more and better quality sleep than ever before.
 "I’m able to workout harder and longer so by the end of the day, I’m ready to sleep and it’s quality sleep," says Kelly Kepner, a publicist and Weight Watchers ambassador who lost over 100 pounds

-You may have fewer headaches.
 According to the American Migraine Foundation, obesity raises the risk of having a migraine by around 50 percent.
 That likelihood increases as obesity increases; people with a BMI (body mass index) greater than 40 have a 275 percent higher risk for having a migraine than their peers who are not obese.
 Obesity is not a cause of migraines, but it is a risk factor, and it is one that can be controlled with weight loss.

 Researchers still aren't clear on the link between weight and migraines, but the current theory suggests that fat cells increase the amount of inflammation in the body and this inflammation can trigger migraines in certain situations.
 Losing weight decreases the level of inflammation in the body and may consequently reduce the quantity and severity of a person's headaches.

-You may not recognize yourself in the mirror.
 "I am still surprised when I look in a mirror and am so thin," Wayne Eskridge told MNN.
 Eskridge, president and CEO of the Fatty Liver Foundation, lost 40 pounds over a period of six months.
 "My mind's eye doesn't believe I look like this," said Eskridge, adding "my brain continues to see me as a larger person."
 Many of the people who spoke to us about weight loss echoed this thought that the image they see of themselves in the mirror does not match the image they have of themselves in their heads.

-Your self-esteem may sky-rocket.
 You may think that if you could just lose x number of pounds, you will feel better about yourself and everything in your life will fall into place.
 To an extent, your self-esteem is likely to increase after weight loss, but not for the reasons you might think.
 "My massive weight loss has brought me a change in personality, a new level of confidence — not just because I feel better about myself, but, sadly, because the world feels so much better about me.
 And, quite honestly, I like it.
 I savor it.
 And to the extent I can get away with it, I use it," said Singer.
 For better or for worse, society is kinder to people who are not carrying a load of excess weight.
 And that kindness — from your boss, your coworkers, your family, and even from strangers — can translate into improved self-esteem.

-Your relationships may change.
 You probably knew that when you lost weight you would need a closet-full of new clothes, but did you also expect to need a life-full of new friends?
 A few months ago, we told you about a recent study published in the journal Obesity that found people who were trying to lose weight were less likely to receive support from their non-dieting family and friends than they were from online or in-person weight loss support groups.
 As you lose weight, it's likely that you may change (see the note about self-esteem above,) as will your preferences for entertainment, and that may not sit well with your bar-hopping or brunch-indulging friends.
 That doesn't mean all of your friendships will fall by the wayside, "but if someone isn’t happy for you when you make a choice that is ultimately better for your health, you should probably distance yourself from that person because that’s not good for your mind, your body or your self," says Caleb Backe, a health and wellness expert for Maple Holistics. .